django/deps/final/0018-technical-governance-6x.rst

 * Familiar with several areas of the Django codebase

-* Has helped maintain Django or another well-used project for years
+* Has helped maintain Django or a well-used project in the Django ecosystem for years

 Steering Council elections